matiascam02/Project_CIM/README.md

 ## Key Findings
 - **Location is Critical**: Central districts like Mitte and Friedrichshain-Kreuzberg show 20-40% higher demand
-- **Price Sensitivity**: Lower-priced listings attract higher occupancy rates, with €20-50 range showing optimal demand
+- **Price Sensitivity**: Demand is highest at moderate price points (€40-60) and decreases as prices increase
-- **Room Type Matters**: Private rooms often outperform entire apartments in raw demand measures
+- **Room Type Matters**: Private rooms often maintain high demand levels due to their affordability and practicality
-- **Superhost Status**: Increases demand by approximately 12.5%
+- **Superhost Status**: Increases demand by approximately 15-25%, with greater impact for experienced hosts
-- **Essential Amenities**: WiFi is the most impactful amenity, boosting demand by ~15%
+- **Host Experience**: Each additional year of hosting experience progressively increases predicted demand
+- **Price Optimization**: Different neighborhoods have distinct optimal price points for maximizing demand

 ## Dataset
 The analysis uses the "Airbnb Berlin Price Prediction" dataset, which includes: